AlfariziDwiPrasetyo/learn-microservice-hono/README.md

 # Simple Microservices Authentication System with Hono & Bun

 ## 📌 Overview
-This project implements a simple authentication system using **Hono** and **Bun** in a microservices architecture.
+This project implements a simple authentication system using **Hono** and **Bun** for me to learn microservices architecture.
 It consists of two services:

 - **service-auth**: Handles user authentication (register, login, validate token).
 - **service-user**: Manages user profile information.